jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 15-05-2025` Apply button for more than 1 red ball potted.
 Click red ball icon twice to pot 2 red balls and move to shooting for a colour ball.

++ `COMPLETED: 19-05-2025` Revert between player 1 and player 2 at the table via the "Miss" buttons `#tally---potted--miss-p1` and `#tally---potted--miss-p2`.
++ `COMPLETED: 19-05-2025` Player does not make a pot when making a break - a "MISS".
+(Player 1)
++ `COMPLETED: 19-05-2025` Track which player is at the table
++ `COMPLETED: 19-05-2025` Player 2 at the table - misses ball should revert back to player 1 at the table
++ `TODO:` Revert to shooting for a red ball after a foul.
+Player 2 misses a pot attempt - player 1 is at the table to shoot for a red ball.
 + `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

-+ `TODO:` Player does not make a pot when making a break - a "MISS".
-(Player 1)
-+ `TODO:` Track which player is at the table
-+ `TODO:` Player 2 at the table - misses ball should revert back to player 1 at the table
-+ `TODO:` Revert between player 1 and player 2 at the table
++ `TODO`: Last break for player 1 resets when player 1 misses a pot attempt.

 + `TODO:` Visibility of player at the table - `#player---1--table` or `#player---2--table`.

 + `TODO:` Replicate functionality of player 1 with player 2.